Parag200/Assignment1-Game-Engine/README.md

 system will not disturb the overall environment of Lava Run.
 Finally after the script was added on to the player, the particle system was then made into a child while having the MainPlayer the parent.
 This allows the particle system to move with the players movement.

+I wanted to add this blood decal onto the starting wood cages because it would give my game an evil vibe to it paired with the lava.
+To add Decals we want to have a image overlaying a texture but not actually be apart of the main texture itself.
+We start off with a shader that has 2 properties one for holding the main texture and the other for holding the decal.
+Inside the void surf function we have 2 differnt float4 equal to the main and decal texture.
+Finally we add the code to choose when the texture would be displayed, if the red channel of the b texture is above 0.9, the other texture will be displayed.
+Overall the final result is the blood decal being shown onto the wooden cages at the starting platforms.

 **Additional Effects**
 **Toon Shading**

+For toon shading I used it on the end skulls and have them change to it once the player jumps and lands inside its collider.
+The reason I did this was because the toon shader on the skull looked gold and I wanted the player to feel some kind of accomplishment when they reached the final platform.
+With our texture going from white to black, we create a material with a shader attached called ToonShader.
+Here we will be having a input for our rampTex while using the toonRamp lighting model.
+Inside the LightingToonRamp we will be getting the diffuse lighting by using the dot product on the surface normals and lightdirection.
+After that we times it by 0.5 and add 0.5 so that it can be set to 1D so that it can be mapped, however we set it to a float2 called rh so that it can be sampled because if it were 1D it coulded be sampled.
+Next we have the float3 ramp representing the toon shading appiled per current pixel and this is done by getting the tex2D(ramptexture we use and rh).rgb.
+Finally we get the color by multiplying surface Albedo, Lightcolor and ramp.
+Set the c to the Albedo then return the c.
+In return shows toon lighting of a object based on the ramp texture.

 **Lava Wave & Texture Overlaying**